edezhic/prest/docs/WHATS_NEXT.md

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:

-+ separate thread with a tracing subscriber with sled writer under the hood?
++ add runtimes(main and db) stats and db/sled storage_stats to system stats ([tokio](https://docs.rs/tokio/latest/tokio/runtime/struct.RuntimeMetrics.html)).
+Improve current reporting (RAM usage in mbs, ...) - add hover with mbs info.
++ finish custom storage impl: indexes, add/drop column methods & validations & automigrations
++ subdomains and multiple-services on single machine support.
+Maybe run bench on a subdomain?

 + generate Default + Serialize method into_mock and maybe generate TS types?

-+ redo db editor in TS to avoid a need for htmx fork?
-Also it all about json, seems nicer this way
+I forgot what this is about -_-

 + logs + metrics into db with 0x0(shared/localhost) owner?